rmalusa72/python_blokus/README.md

 # python_blokus
 WIP Blokus game + AI
-Status: Pieces is updated for new piece storage system, other files are not
+Status: Pieces + gamestate are updated for new piece storage system, other files are not